ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

     T_{\vec{k}} (P) = P + \vec{k}.
     $$

 -   So far we have used matrices to represent scaling and rotation transformations.
-Unfortunately, 3×3 matrices **cannot** represent translations in three-dimensional space: a translation $T$ is not a linear operator!
-If it were, then it would hold that
+Consequently, 3×3 matrices are insufficient for representing translations in 3D space: a translation $T$ is an affine, rather than a linear, operator.
+If it were linear, then it would hold that

     $$
     T_{\vec{k}}(0) = 0\quad\forall\ \vec{k}.